 If using AI to draft funding bids, these are always reviewed by a human.

-And, most importantly, to ensure that your unique voice, style and passion come through in the final version submitted.
+And, most importantly, ensure that your unique voice, style and passion come through in the final version submitted.

 Find the Funding and Free Help Your Charity Needs